simile: n. a figure of speech in which one thing is likened to anotherin one respect by the use of “like,” “as,” etc.

 What would we give for our children to become mighty oaks of righteousness?
 An hour of teaching on Sunday morning?
 A few hours of preparation?
 A regular weekly prayer for the children in your small group?
 A passing word of spiritual encouragement to a child in your class?
 Each of these small investments could reap an eternal harvest.

-Are you contemplating teaching Sunday school this year?
+Are you currently teaching or contemplating teaching Sunday school this year?

 We must work the works of him who sent me while it is day;night is coming, when no one can work.John 9:4